DominicF96/etsy-scraper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Note: No Longer maintained, the package cannot be imported yet although the code works 'on my machine'.**
+**Note: No Longer maintained, the package cannot be imported although the code works 'on my machine'.**

 Retrieves info from Etsy using UrlLib and Beautiful Soup and returns the data in JSON.